ray-project/ray/doc/source/ray-air/computer-vision.rst

             }
         }

-    To load examples stored in this format, read the TFRecords into a :class:`~ray.data.dataset.Dataset`.
+    To load examples stored in this format, read the TFRecords into a :class:`~ray.data.Datastream`.

     .. literalinclude:: ./doc_code/computer_vision.py
         :start-after: __read_tfrecords1_start__